google-marketing-solutions/shrinkify/README.md

 1. Choose your designated GCP project and desired region ().

 1. Once installation is finished you will recieve your tool's URL.
 Save it.

+### Using Terraform
+1. In your cloud project, open the cloud shell

+1. Clone this repository
+   `git clone <<ADD>>`

+1. cd into the cloned directory
+   `cd shrinkify`

+1. Grant permissions to deployment script
+   `chmod 777 setup/deploy.sh`

+1. Run deployment script
+   `./setup/deploy.sh deploy_all`

+1. Once deployment is completed go "Cloud Run" and find the service called "shrinkify_service"

 ## Usage